 store of that feeling.
 To make, to provide it.
 That I might

-turn my back on a building like that will have become
+turn my back on a building like that will have becomeunthinkable tomorrow, when my sympathy with most

 abandoned things is effectively cut from the budget.